-Assuming a robust signal $Y$ is available, we approximate the target function $g(x)$ at a point $x$ by a linear form $p(x)'\beta_0$: where $p(x)$ is a $d$-vector of technical transformations of the covariates $x $, $r_{g}(x)$ is the misspecification error due to the linear approximation\begin{footnote} {Our analysis allows for either vanishing and non-vanishing specification error $r_g(x)$. }\end{footnote}, and $\beta_0$ is the Best Linear Predictor, defined by the balancing equation:
+The first main contribution of this paper is to provide sufficient conditions for pointwise and uniform asymptotic Gaussian approximation of the target function.
+We approximate the target function $g(x)$ by a linear form $p(x)'\beta_0$: where $p(x)$ is a $d$-vector of basis functions of $x$, $r_{g}(x)$ is the linear approximation error, and $\beta_0$ is the Best Linear Predictor/Approximation parameter, defined by the normal equation